-- 2. Straighten the bent tabs on the propeller nut retainer. - 3.
-Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.
+- 2. Remove the key from the ignition. - 3.
+Straighten the bent tabs on the propeller nut retainer.

-4. Pull the propeller straight off the shaft.
-If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.
+4. Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.

-5. Coat the propeller shaft with Extreme Grease or 2-4-C with PTFE.
+- Pull the propeller straight off the shaft.
+If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 6.
+Apply a liberal amount of Extreme Grease or 2-4-C with PTFE to the propeller shaft.

 Tube Ref No. Description Where Used Part No.

 Extreme Grease Propeller shaft 8M0071842

-95 🜘 2-4-C with PTFE Propeller shaft 92-802859A 1
+95 2-4-C with PTFE Propeller shaft 92-802859A 1

-IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft, especially in saltwater, always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals and also each time the propeller is removed.
+IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft, especially in saltwater, always apply a liberal amount of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals and also each time the propeller is removed.